mitkoooo/personal-website/README.md

 # Personal portfolio

-Minimalist website portfolio that showcases my personal projects, experience in the industry, and tells a little bit about me as a person.
+Minimalist website portfolio that showcases my personal projects and tells a little bit about me as a person.

 [Visit the live site](https://vadimmitko.com)